mixotricha/makertron/README.md

 <h3>To install the Combined Server/Client</h3>

 Edit following files and change port settings as approriate.
 You will need a port for both the client and server.
+The defauls are port 80 for the client and port 3000 for the server.

 makertron/DockerFile